Manu’s Menu

 2. Grind the rind using a 1.6 cm – 0.6 inch diameter grinder.

-4. Mix the ground meat together in a bowl.
-Add the salt, red wine, nutmeg, pepper, cinnamon, fennel seeds, nutmeg, garlic powder and clove powder and knead well.
+4. Combine all the ground meat in a bowl, then add the salt, red wine, nutmeg, pepper, cinnamon, fennel seeds, garlic powder, and clove powder.
+Knead until well mixed.

-5. Stuff the cotechino into the casing and tie the ends off with a bubble knot.
+5. Stuff the mixture into the casing and tie the ends with a bubble knot.

 Recipe Notes

-This cotechino has no preservatives, so it keeps in the fridge, uncooked, for 2 to 3 days.
+This cotechino has no preservatives, so you can keep it in the fridge, uncooked, for up to 3 days.

 Share